This Privacy Notice communicates the arrangements that we follow when personal data is collected and processed, such as:

 Scope of individuals needing privacy embraces:

-Authors of documents published on the IMSIG websites
+Authors of documents published on the IMC website

-Members of the Public who may interact with us.
+Members of the Public who may interact with the IMC.

 Who we are

-We are the Integrated Management Special Interest Group (IMSIG) and are a long established special interest group within the Chartered Quality Institute focusing on integrated management theory and practice.
-The governance of IMSIG is defined on the following webpage https://www.integratedmanagement.info/imsig-governence .
-We can be contacted at: email@example.com.
+We are the Integrated Management Community (IMC) and not affiliated to any other organisation.
+It succeeds the CQI long established special interest group and focuses on integrated management theory and practice.
+The governance of IMSIG is defined on this website.
+The IMC is coordinated by its IMC Hub and may be contacted via email@example.com

-Our group is open to CQI and non-CQI members who wish to develop their integrated management knowledge and expertise and who may wish to contribute to the objectives of the group.
-This is the link to the CQI Special Interest Groups website page https://www.quality.org/content/special-interest-groups-sigs.
+Our group is open to anyone who wishes to develop their integrated management knowledge and expertise and who may wish to contribute to the objectives of the group.

 What information do we collect and hold that constitutes personal data?